TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/TceForm.rst

 ..  _page_tsconfig_str-example:

-Example: substitute a string in a plugin FlexForm
+Example: Substitute a string in a plugin FlexForm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..  code-block:: typoscript